darealshinji/UnityGames-for-debian/README.md

 You can use the Makefiles in the directories to automatically download a game and build a Debian package (it's a bit like the AUR from Arch Linux).
 This isn't intended to be a complete collection, it's more like an example on how to build packages from any Unity engine game.
+However I will add games whenever I find something interresting.
 The directory 'example' contains example files with detailed explanatory commentaries.

 This requires the command line tool [u2deb](https://github.com/darealshinji/UnityEngine2deb) as well as the following packages:
 `debhelper imagemagick execstack`